davidohlander/Blixt-Zero-Homeassistant/README.md

 HACS.md contain the required add-ons from the HACS (Home assistant community store) which in and of itself is a add-on.

 Configuration.yaml is the yaml file which contains all the configurations made.
+It should be pasted into the configuration.yaml file already present in homeassistant.

+Dashboard.yaml contains the code for the dashboard.
+It should be pasted into the raw configuration editor (top right) on the dashboard.

 ## MQTT Sensors: